 TAS assistance offered at local Problem Solving Days

-Due to the National Emergency around the Coronavirus and for the safety of all taxpayers and our employees, all Problem Solving Day events are cancelled through April 16, 2020.
-Events scheduled after this date are tentative.
+Due to the National Emergency around the Coronavirus and for the safety of all taxpayers and our employees, all Problem Solving Day events are cancelled.
 Please check back periodically for updates on future Problem Solving Day events.

 The Taxpayer Advocate Service (TAS) will conduct Problem Solving Day events in communities throughout the country in the coming months and year.
 During these events, TAS employees from a local office will be available to assist taxpayers in person with tax problems they have not been able to resolve with the IRS.
 Generally, TAS can assist taxpayers whose problems with the IRS are causing financial difficulties, who’ve tried but haven’t been able to resolve their problems with the IRS, or believe an IRS system or procedure isn’t working as it should.
 And our service is free.

 Congress created the Office of the National Taxpayer Advocate as we know it today through the IRS Restructuring and Reform Act of 1998 (RRA 98).
 The law further strengthened the role of TAS and provided for Local Taxpayer Advocates in each state.
 TAS maintains a geographic presence in each state, the District of Columbia, and Puerto Rico, and continues to look at changing taxpayer demographics to adjust its footprint to meet taxpayer needs.
 Recognizing the importance of personal contact, we work one-on-one with taxpayers and their representatives within our area to resolve their tax issues.